watsonarw/react-intro-workshop/README.md

 3. `yarn add styled-components`
 4. Style the message card, message board, and message title
 5. Pull out a component and add a second message

+---

+0. Add a message *without* a title
+1. Change the message component to have a default title
+2. Change the message component to not render the title at all